SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 The above commands will check the sign in 5th column and output as hESC specific peak if values are negative.

-If you are interested in running nf-core at a latter stage, you can chekc the script `here <https://github.com/SchulzLab/EpigenomeAnalysisTutorial-2020/blob/master/session1/run_nf_core_atacseq.sh>`_.
+If you are interested in running nf-core at a latter stage, you can check the script `here <https://github.com/SchulzLab/EpigenomeAnalysisTutorial-2020/blob/master/session1/run_nf_core_atacseq.sh>`_.

 Step 2: Footprint calling